A room of one’s own

 Inspo

-Make your space an inspirational haven with images that entrall you or remind you of a particular idea.
-I pin up notes about picture making, colour samples form broken pots or old second hand paintings that have some lovely bit of sky.
+Make your space an inspirational haven with images that enthrall you or remind you of a particular idea.
+I pin up notes about picture making, colour samples from broken pots or old second hand paintings that have some lovely bit of sky.
 I collect art postcards because the quality is often good and I dont have to hunt in books for the picture.
 I do have a computer in my studio but I have a rule about being on it.
 Once a day I check email if I know something is time sensitive but apart from that I only use it too look up something art related or to listen to podcasts or audio books while I work.
 All these things feed us and inspire us ever onward, reminding us why we are making art.